 What is this program about?

-Who can attend this course?
+Who would benefit from this course?

 What topics are covered?